-■ The Self-Care and Wellness Center promotes lifestyle choices as life skills in self-care.
+The Self-Care & Wellness Center at Hawaii Pacific Neuroscience promotes lifestyle choices as life skills in self-care.
 The choices we make in what we eat, when we eat, how active we are, our sleep habits, stress management, use of alcohol, tobacco and risky substances, and our social connections/relationships with others have a profound impact on our health and well-being.

 ■ Each of us makes choices every day that affect our health.
 With the myriad of health information resources available that sometimes provide conflicting information; it can be intimidating to know what constitutes the “healthy choice.”

 ■ Through the Self-Care and Wellness Center you will learn the Six Pillars of Lifestyle Medicine

 ■ Lifestyle Medicine is an evidenced-based practice of helping individuals and families adopt and sustain healthy behaviors that affect health and well-being.
 It effectively promotes “lifestyle as medicine.”